A chandelier for a dining room can get very pricing. It pays to shop around for the best prices for lighting.

 It’s under $170!
 CHECK, CHECK, CHECK!

-It’s a lovely light for the price.
-When it came in, I immediately open the box and set up the light.
-It was simply to put together and very easy to install.
-In less than 15 minutes, the new light was installed.
+It’s a wonderful light for the price.
+This light was simply to put together and very easy to install.
+This new light was installed in 15 minutes.

 Yes, it’s not higher end.
 It works in the room and with my budget.
 Remember, I have eleven light fixtures to replace just on this first level.